marcoliceti/en_guides/ecma-script-6.md

 ## Abstract

-The purpose of this guide is to present ECMAScript 6 main features in a clear and concise way, with a focus on everyday features.
+The purpose of this guide is to present a curated selection of ECMAScript 6 features in a clear yet concise way.

-This guide is for developers who already have some JavaScript knowledge.

-Most ECMAScript 6 features can already be tried out on almost any popular browser (or [Node](https://nodejs.org/)), as long as you use a recent version.
+Most of these features can already be tried out on almost any popular browser (or [Node](https://nodejs.org/)), as long as you use a recent version.
 Alternatively, you can use [Babel](https://babeljs.io/).

 ## Table of contents